Skip to main content

 Chaining methods

-Methods can return self for chaining:
+Methods can return self to enable method chaining:

 fun builder.storeInt32(mutate self, value: int32): self {